Altinity/altinityknowledgebase/ContentLicenseAgreement.md

 Contributes shall mean independent results of intellectual activity and means of individualization (including, but not limited to source code, design items, texts, documentation) being elements of the Programs.

 Programs shall mean software, including mobile applications, developed by Altinity Inc or third parties as instructed by Altinity Inc and new (future) versions of such programs.
 The term “Programs” referred to hereinafter shall mean both Programs and their components unless the text of the Agreement defines it otherwise.
-Programs are computer programs as defined in the Civil Code of the Russian Federation.

 Agreement shall mean this agreement to grant intellectual property rights made by and between Contributor and Altinity Inc.